matthewfeickert-proposals/bssw-fellowship-program-application-2025/application.md

 ## Proposed work and impact

+The fellowship period of performance will begin March 1, 2025 and end March 31, 2026.
+Proposed activities should result in one or more well-documented, publicly available artifacts.

 ### What would you do as a BSSw Fellow?
 (1500 - 2000 characters).

+> The proposed work should be relevant to scientific software and can benefit the Department of Energy (DOE) and/or National Science Foundation (NSF), and the broader high-performance computing (HPC) and computational science and engineering (CSE) communities.
+> Work should be well-scoped with clear deliverables and likely to be accomplished within the period of performance.

 ```
 $ wc --chars wc.txt